vimaec/vim/README.md

 1. VIM Format Binary Specification
 2. VIM Versioning
-3. VIM Data Model Schema
+3. VIM Object Model Schema
+4. Extending VIM
+5. FAQ

 # 1. VIM Format Binary Specification

 At the top-level a VIM document conforms to the [BFAST (Binary Format for Array Serialization and Transmission) binary data format](https://github.com/vimaec/bfast).
-A BFAST is conceptually similar to a ZIP or TAR archive without compression, an array of named data-buffers.
+A BFAST is conceptually similar to a ZIP or TAR archive without compression, just an array of named data-buffers.
 Physically it is laid out as a header, an array of range structures (each containing offsets to the begin and end of a buffer), and then the data section.
 The following structures assume 64 bit or smaller alignment.

 ## Header